EZTechhelp/Samson-Media-Player/README.md

 ### Synopsis ###

-Universal media player built in PowerShell and WPF that allows playback and management of media from sources such as local disk, Spotify, YouTube, Twitch and more.
+EZT-MediaPlayer is a universal media player built in PowerShell that allows playback and management of media from sources such as local disk, Spotify, YouTube, Twitch and more.
 Main audio engine powered by LibVLCSharp

 <p align="center">
   <img Height="200" src="/Images/Samson_Logo_Splash.png" />